- Distance – 6 miles

 Cross over the A352 and up the small road towards Up Cerne.
 Take the next left hand path after the village to

 Cross the field.
-Join a track that tacks you onto the A352.
-Shortly after, take a right up the hill and then left.
+Join a track that take you onto the A352.
+Shortly after, at the junction with the old Cerne Union Workhouse (now Casterbridge Manor) take a right up the hill and then left.
 Here you are walking back along the opposite side of the valley to the giant.
 He can sometimes be quite hard to make out or he can glow in the sunshine-depending on weather and time of day.

 Head back into the village by using some of the smallest footpaths.
 It helps to follow the river and this was probably the prettiest part of the walk.
 It is completely hidden from the bustle of the rest of the world, enjoying scenery that probably hasn’t changed for a few hundred years.